binnes/cloud-native-toolkit/docs/index.md

 A self-signed root certificate has been generated and used to create the ingress TLS certificate.
 This needs to be trusted by your browser to be able to access the various applications.

 The setup script installs the rootCA certificate to the Mac OS keychain, but the command line tool doesn't appear to setup the trust settings correctly.
 Go into the Keychain app (found in Applications -> Utilities).
 Select the System keychain and Certificates section.
-Find the certificate - named <IP address>.nip.io-RootCA.
+Find the certificate - named *[IP address]*.nip.io-RootCA.
 Change the trust settings to Never Trust, then change back to Always Trust.
 When you close the window you should b prompted for your user password, showing that the change has been registered.
-This cetificate will now be trusted by Safari and Chrome.
+This certificate will now be trusted by Safari and Chrome.

 In Firefox you need to import the certificate.
 The certificate is located in the .minikube/certs folder within your home folder. (~/.minikube/certs) in a file named rootCA_crt.pem.
 In Firefox open the Preferences, then select the Privacy & Security settings.
 Scroll down until you see the certificates section then press the View Certificates button.
 In the Certificate Manager popup window select the Authorities section then Import...
 Navigate to the .minikube/certs directory within your home directory and select the rootCA_rt.pem file to import.
 Select both checkboxes then hit OK to import the certificate.

 ## Accessing the applications

 Minikube runs within a virtual environment on your laptop, so the IP address is not available from outside your system, so by default you need to run on the same machine that minikube is running on.
-So launch a browser on the machine and navigate to https://dashboard-tools.<ip address>>.nip.io.
+So launch a browser on the machine and navigate to ```https://dashboard-tools.[ip address].nip.io```.

     E.g. if ```minikube ip``` returns 192.168.64.2 then the address will be https://dashboard-tools.192.168.64.2.nip.io.

     This is the Cloud Native Developer dashboard.
 This has links to the applications the Cloud Native Toolkit installed on your cluster.

 !!!
 Note
     Directories beginning with a . are usually hidden on MacOS.
 To see them you can press the **Shift-Command-.** key combination